Syzygies of some rational homogeneous varieties: Introduction

-\textbf{Acknowledgements}.
-The author is supported by the Natural Science Foundation of China (No.~11871155 and No.~11731004), by the National Key Research and Development Program of China (No.~2020YFA0713200), and by the Natural Science Foundation of Shanghai (No.~21ZR1404500).
+The author is supported by the National Key Research and Development Program of China (No.~2020YFA0713200), by NSFC for Innovative Research Groups (No. 12121001), by the natural Science Foundation of China (No.~11871155 and No.~11731004), and by the Natural Science Foundation of Shanghai (No.~21ZR1404500).